The Tool Scout is a member of Amazon Associates. We may earn a small commission from qualifying purchases at no cost to you. Learn more.

 This saw has a 15-amp motor that can deliver up to 4,000 RPMs.
 There is also an adjustable miter detent plate made from stainless steel for added durability.
 It comes with 14 positive stops, which you can override and then adjust to whatever setting you prefer.

+Delta has also incorporated a 1-1/2" dust port with the 26-2241 miter saw so you can easily hook up a vacuum to the saw and collect dust without the use of the bag.
 With every purchase of this sliding compound miter saw, you will also get a dust bag, vertical clamp, side handles along the base, a carbide blade, and a blade wrench.